ae2f/ae2f/Rules/cmt.md

 - <CLASS>
     > direct modification of the structure is not adviced.

+- <ABSTRCT>
+    > an un-defined type

 ## Function Tags
 - <TDSAFE>
     > Thread safe.
 When this is omitted, it is not desinged as thread-safe.

 ## Template Parameter Tags
+- <LBL>
+    > temporary label parameter
+    > which could be a name for variable, function, goto label, etc

 - <TP>
     > Type parameter